 Assessment in higher education involves measuring the educational effectiveness and quality of an institution’s academic portfolio.
 Assessment occurs are five major levels:

-- Assessing institutional effectiveness in preparing students for post-graduate success
+- Institutional effectiveness in preparing students for post-graduate success

-In collaboration with the five schools and the Faculty Senate Assessment Committee, the Office of Institutional Effectiveness supports faculty, staff, and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.
+In collaboration with individual faculty, departments/programs, Deans, the Faculty Senate Assessment Committee, and CETL, the Office of Institutional Effectiveness supports faculty, staff, and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.

 Merrimack’s Institutional Learning Outcomes